Warren, 12 other U.S. lawmakers press drugs lobby group on price increases

 Schondelmeyer's study found that drugmakers increased prices for 72% of the 100 top-selling drugs in early 2022, with 26% of brand name drugs showing higher prices.

-The Johns Hopkins study found higher prices for 16 of the top 20 Medicare Part D drugs in January, with more than half of them showing price increases of at least 5%.
+The Johns Hopkins study found higher prices for 16 of the top 20 Medicare Part D drugs in January.

-Among the widely used drugs in the Medicare program cited in the letter were Novo Nordisk's Victoza 2-Pak for type 2 diabetes, which the report said had a price increase of 32.8% to $899.91 for a two-month supply.
+Among the widely used drugs in the Medicare program cited in the letter were Novo Nordisk's Victoza 2-Pak for type 2 diabetes, which had a price increase of 4.8% to $709.74.

-Novo Nordisk spokesman Michael Bachner said that the Victoza 2-pak price rose to $709.74 in January, a 4.8% increase.
-He also sent a statement which said that the company "committed in 2016 to keep annual list price increases below 10% and we have kept true to that commitment."
+Novo Nordisk spokesman Michael Bachner in a statement said that the company "committed in 2016 to keep annual list price increases below 10% and we have kept true to that commitment."

 Other drugs cited included AbbVie's big-selling rheumatoid arthritis treatment Humira Pen and leukemia drug Imbruvica, which saw their prices go up 7.4%.
 The price of Pfizer's breast cancer drug Ibrance rose 6.9%, while the price of blood clot preventer Eliquis, sold by Bristol Myers Squibb and Pfizer increased 6%, the letter said.